Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Methods

 \section{Methods}

 The goal of this work is to investigate how grounding text-to-video (T2V) diffusion models with at least one visual anchor affects their performance on complex compositional tasks.
 By introducing a visual anchor, we aim to decouple video generation into two subtasks, scene context construction and temporal motion modeling, and evaluate whether this separation improves the model’s understanding of scenes, objects, and their interactions.
 Our focus extends beyond visual quality to assess reasoning-oriented capabilities of video diffusion models.
 To this end, we compare standard T2V models with their text–image–to–video (I2V+text) counterparts across benchmarks designed to evaluate compositional video generation.
 Furthermore, to enable a fair comparison within the same architecture, we propose dedicated finetuning and inference pipelines that integrate a visual anchor into a pure T2V model.
+This allows the same backbone to operate either in a standard text-only mode or in an anchor-grounded mode.
 The following section details these pipelines which are summarized in~\cref{fig:method}.